allow users to upload images

 A traditional file upload form

-The modern style, on the other hand, allows users to upload multiple photos.
+The modern style, on the other hand, allows users to upload multiple images.
 Plus, they can upload or drag photos to your form.
-We recommend using the modern style because of its user-friendly features.
+I recommend using the modern style because of its user-friendly features.

 Next is Hide Label.
 You’ll notice how the file upload box is named, File Upload